 Ready to Give These Easy DIY Pole Bean Towers a Go?

-This has been a brief post, but that’s because this easy DIY pole bean tower project is so simple.
+This easy DIY pole bean tower project is so simple.
 Since this pole bean support idea is inexpensive as well, maybe you would like to give it a try.
 If you do decide to make a tower of your own, I’d love to see pictures of your completed project and where you decide to place it in your garden.